-- a) Recommendation A from the Planning Advisory Committee of 16 May 2017 be referred back to the Planning Advisory Committee to devise a recommendation on a model for Spending Board similar to that applicable to Development Control Committee; - b) the original pro-forma be amended as illustrated in the proposed form at Appendix A to the report, and that the pro-formas be used immediately upon approval; - as well the initial validation, bids go through another validation process, as detailed within the report, with recommendations based on the initial priorities laid out for consideration at Appendix C to the report, with permission to refine and agree these at the initial meeting of the Spending Board; - d) the report circulated and drafted by officers, with the assistance of the Chairman and Vice Chairman, consist of the following - Summary of current CIL Legislation or any recent changes. - Amount of funding available to be spent by the Spending Board. - Summary of where the CIL receipts have come from. - Summary of needs highlighted in the Infrastructure Strategy (Regulation 123 List) - Summary of the priorities for the Spending of CIL receipts.
-Summary of the top 5 bids and reasons for this. - Summary of all bids submitted. - Recommendation of officers. - Appendices will consist of the completed Assessment Criteria and pro-formas completed; - e) the provisional timescales set out at Appendix D to the report be noted.
+- a) a fixed membership of greater than 7 members; politically proportionate with an advisory of geographical representation of the District where possible; no pool; a speaking protocol; and officers granted permission to work on the necessary amendments and submit the requisite reports in order to affect the agreed changes; - b) the original pro-forma be amended as illustrated in the proposed form at Appendix A to the report, and that the pro-formas be used immediately upon approval;

+- c) as well the initial validation, bids go through another validation process, as detailed within the report, with recommendations based on the initial priorities laid out for consideration at Appendix C to the report, with permission to refine and agree these at the initial meeting of the Spending Board. - d) the report circulated and drafted by officers, with the assistance of the Chairman and Vice Chairman, consist of the following - Summary of current CIL Legislation or any recent changes. - Amount of funding available to be spent by the Spending Board. - Summary of where the CIL receipts have come from. - Summary of needs highlighted in the Infrastructure Strategy (Regulation 123 List) - Summary of the priorities for the Spending of CIL receipts.
+Summary of the top 5 bids and reasons for this. - Summary of all bids submitted. - Recommendation of officers. - Appendices will consist of the completed Assessment Criteria and pro-formas completed. - e) the provisional timescales set out at Appendix D to the report be noted.